wood-dev/supervised-learning/README.md

 1. Sunil RayI am a Business Analytics and Intelligence professional with deep experience in the Indian Insurance industry.
 I have worked for various multi-national Insurance companies in last 7 years.
 “SVM: Support Vector Machine Algorithm in Machine Learning.” *Analytics Vidhya*, 15 Apr.
 2020, www.analyticsvidhya.com/blog/2017/09/understaing-support-vector-machine-example-code/.
 1. Solutions, Exsilio, and \* Name.
 “Accuracy, Precision, Recall & F1 Score: Interpretation of Performance Measures.” *Exsilio Blog*, 11 Nov.
 2016, blog.exsilio.com/all/accuracy-precision-recall-f1-score-interpretation-of-performance-measures/.

+## <a name="_x932szno6yil"></a>Running under Anaconda
+1. The environment file for anaconda is environment.yml
+1. By default, the program can be executed by the command `./python SupervisedLearning.py` It will then
+	- loading data from dataset 1, online_shoppers_intention.csv and process
+	- generate graphs into ./graph
+	- print performance statistic (if any) to console output Same process will be repeated on dataset 2, census_income.csv
+1. To switch between different algorithms and dataset, `main()` in SupervisedLearning.py should be modified.
+A complete set of codes have been already written and commented by default.
+So uncommenting would allow execution on additional algorithms and datasets.
+For example, uncommenting the following code would run NeuralNetworks on dataset 1.

+		data = loadData_1(encode_category = True)
+		nn = NeuralNetworks(IDENTIFIER_1, FILENAME_1)
+		nn.analyze(data)
+1. By default, all algorithms will perform a full analysis.
+In case of a rerun on a particular chart or statistics, it can be done by commenting out functions from `analyze()` in [algorithm].py that are not required.
+For example, in `analyze()` of DecisionTree.py, commenting out first 3 lines will get the program print only the final decision tree and performance report.

+		self.analyzeMaxDepthVsAccuracy(data)
+		self.analyzeTrainSizeVsAccuracy(data)
+		self.analyzeMaxDepthVsMaxTestingAccuracy(data)
+		self.printDecisionTreeAndPerformance(data)